michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 4. And they, when they came to Jeshu, besought of him earnestly, saying, He is worthy that thou do this for him;

-5. for he loveth our people, and also a synagogueBeth kenushtha, "an house of assembly." he hath built for us.
+5. for he loveth our people, and also a synagogue

 6. And Jeshu went with them.
 But when he was not greatly distant from the house, the centurion sent to him his friends, saying to him, My Lord, labour not, for I am not worthy that thou shouldst enter beneath my roof.